MhmdRyhn/begger/README.md

 ## Why Is It Named So?
-In Indian sub-continent, the beggers ask to people for some money or some other goods.
+In Bangladesh, the beggers ask to people for some money or some other goods.
 If the people don't respond, the beggers ask for the same thing repeatedly for multiple times.

 This package hehaves exactly like those beggers.
 It requests to some service for some data to process.
 If the service fails to process the request, it retries the same request.